Jade MacRae: 2012–2017: Dune

 In 2012, MacRae contributed vocals to the soundtrack of the Australian film The Sapphires (alongside Jessica Mauboy and Lou Bennett, Juanita Tippens and Darren Percival), in addition to the fourth album of Australian artist Kevin Mitchell (recording under his "Bob Evans" pseudonym), Familiar Stranger.

-In September 2012 MacRae assumed a new musical pseudonym Dune saying "The music I'm making is definitely more alternative, so I thought it needed its name, its identity and personality".
+In September 2012 MacRae assumed a new musical pseudonym "Dune", saying "The music I'm making is definitely more alternative, so I thought it needed its name, its identity and personality".
 In July 2012, Dune released the song "Shoestring" together with a music video.

 Dune released the EP Oh Innocence on 14 March 2013, and MacRae revealed the Dune recordings were self-funded, self-produced, and self-released.
 MacRae's live band for the Dune project consists of a bassist and drummer, Luke Hodgson and Leigh Fisher (both from the band Gypsy and the Cat), and the group was invited to play at the 2013 Great Escape Festival held annually in Brighton, UK.

 In 2013 in an interview with the Time Out media group, MacRae provided an insight into the response from fans of her previous work under the "Jade MacRae" title "I think some people are quite disappointed in the new direction – some people on the urban scene can be quite staunch ...
 It's amazing how short people's memories are although.
 A lot of the people I deal with in media have no recollection of me ...
 There's no culture these days in the mainstream really – the idea of discovering an artist, getting all their albums, and getting obsessed with them is dying out.
 It still exists to some extent in indie bands and left-of-center music."

 2018–present: Handle Me with Care

 In 2018 MacRae announced she had returned to the studio and was working on a new album.
 The album was released on 12 June 2020 under the title Handle Me with Care.
-It was proceeded by the singles "Up Above Your Head", "I Choose Love" and "Midnight Air".
+It was preceded by the singles "Up Above Your Head", "I Choose Love" and "Midnight Air".

+In August 2024, McRae released the album In My Veins.

-Other media
+Other work

+Jade is also a longtime backing vocalist in the Joe Bonamassa band, which tours the world extensively.